DoctorPCOD/DoctorPCOD/activities/readme.md

+# General Information

+- Refer to the syllabus for logistical information about activities.
+- Code submission links in Github will be available in your class semester folder in the same place you can find the lab code submission links.
+- You will be provided with one printed set of activities at the start of the semester.
+You are responsible for printing/replacing anything you lose.
+Before printing from the file provided on this repository, sure that the footer of the activity file corresponds with your semester.
+(If not, ask Dr. P to upload the updated file.)

 # Schematics

 The <a href="https://github.com/DoctorPCOD/DoctorPCOD/tree/main/labs">lab resources page</a> explains how to create schematics.
 I have the same expectations for activity schematics that I have for lab schematics.